cc-jalvarez/cc-jalvarez.github.io/_pages/research.md

 Carlos Mougan, **Jose M. Alvarez**, Gourab K. Patro, Salvatore Ruggieri, and Steffen Staab.
 "Fairness implications of encoding protected categorical attributes." *In submission*. [[paper](https://arxiv.org/abs/2201.11358)]

-### Working Papers
+### Working papers

 "Counterfactual Situation Testing" with Salvatore Ruggieri.

-"Perception as a Fairness Parameter" with Mayra Russo.

 "Regularization of Decision Tree Learning for Domain Bias Adaptation" with Kristen Scott and Salvatore Ruggieri.

+### Work in progress

+Perception as a fairness parameter, with Mayra Russo.

-"Constrained hiring: Market thickness and fairness" with Antonio Bencini and Salvatore Ruggieri.
+Constrained hiring: market thickness and fairness, with Antonio Bencini and Salvatore Ruggieri.

-### Invited Seminars, Presentations, and Discussions
+### Invited talks, presentations, and workshops

 - Comete Workshop on Ethical AI; *Invited Speaker*; Palaiseau, France; September 30, 2022.
-- ACM Conference on Fairness, Accountability, and Transparency (FAccT); *Doctoral Consortium*; Seoul, South Korea; June 2022.
+- ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT); *Doctoral Consortium*; Seoul, South Korea; June 2022.
 - European Workshop on Algorithmic Fairness (EWAF); *Lightning Round Presentation*; Zurich, Switzerland; June 2022.

+### Other articles

 <!-- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>